 Do not go where the path may lead, go instead where there is no path and leave a trail. ― Ralph Waldo Emerson

-I’ve been thinking a lot about transformation…how my business has evolved over the last year and where I want it to go in 2014.
+I’ve been thinking a lot about transformation…how my business has evolved over the last year and where I want it to go in in the future.

 I’m curious to know how you’re thinking about the next year in your business.
 Do you anticipate growth and transformation?